Coffeekraken/s-ajax-form-component/README.md

 </form>
 ```

-If you don't specify any timeout, the default value will be the `stateTimeout` property.
+If you don't specify any timeout, the default value will be the `stateTimeout` property described above.

 <a id="readme-browsers-support"></a>
 ## Browsers support